buds-lab/2019Cisbat-Cozie-Paper/README.md

-# Outline

-## Title: Methodology for the in-situ collection of indoor occupant comfort data
+## Title: Is your clock-face cozie?
+A smartwatch methodology for the in-situ collection of occupant comfort data

-Lead: PJ
+Lead: PJ Jayathissa
-Co-Authors: Matias, Negin, Clayton
+Co-Authors: Matias, Negin, Clayton, Tapeesh

 Keywords: Mood Logging, Comfort Feedback, Data Collection, Fitbit, Comfort Recommendation

+Under consideration for publication in the CISBAT 2019 Conference: https://cisbat.epfl.ch/

 ### Introduction:
 - 2012 Survey of 52'980 occupants in 351 office buildings found that 50% were dissatisfied with their indoor environment [/cite Frontczak 2012 Indoor Air]